 In this subsection, we provide evidence that the decline of in-person meeting opportunities explains a significant portion of the drop in the density premium in innovativeness during COVID-19.
 We do this in two steps.

-In the first step, we estimate location-specific reductions in in-person interactions as a result of COVID-19.
-Specifically, we estimate the following specification at a daily
+In the first step, we estimate location-specific reductions of in-person interactions as a result of COVID-19.
+Specifically, we estimate the following specification at a daily frequency between January and April 2020: